argshook/ng-directive-compiler-helper/README.md

 # Helper for easier directive compiling

-A small helper function to ease the pain of testing Angular 1.x directives.
+Small function to ease testing Angular 1.x directives.

 Usually you would have to set up directive compiler, give it a template, manage its attributes, parent or isolate scopes.
 This helper abstracts these things so you can focus on tests.